shingara/pictrails/README.txt

  * Migrate your database: <kbd>rake db:migrate</kbd>
  * Start the server in production mode : <kbd>ruby script/server -e production</kbd>

 h2.
+Demo Website

+A demo website of Pictrails is available to the "demo of pictrails":http://pictrails.shingara.fr

+The "admin part":http://pictrails.shingara.fr/admin has like login/pass : admin/pictrails

+h2.
 Information about this project

 Pictrails is actually consider like an Beta version, and is under development.